The Top Restructuring and Distressed Debt Books in 2021

 As you can tell from the picture above, the book is slim.
 Indeed, if you go to Amazon one of the top reviews is that this book is "overly simplistic".

 Many of those who are not practitioners far overstate just how academic all of finance is.
-Practically speaking, much of the academic literature around finance - regardless of if it's M&A, distressed debt, or bond trading - is far too theoretical.
-Finance is a practical discipline and the work can often appear simplistic on first blush.
+Practically speaking, much of the academic literature around finance - regardless of if it's referring to M&A, distressed debt, or bond trading - is far too theoretical.

 First of all, this book has long since been out of print.
 You'll have to try to scrounge up a used copy somewhere.